 Microarrays are also biased, as we have to decide what content to place on the array.
 Since RNA-seq does not use probes or primers, the data suffer from much lower biases (although I do not mean to say RNA-seq has none).

 RNA-seq provides digital data in the form of aligned read-counts, resulting in a very wide dynamic range, improving the sensitivity of detection for rare transcripts.

 It is also very cost-competitive to microarrays, as today, between 6-30 samples can be multiplexed in a single Illumina sequencing lane.

 Lastly, you can reanalyze an RNA-seq dataset as more information about the transcriptome becomes available.
 If a paper is published showing an interesting splice-variant in a similar system to the one you work on, then you might want to go back and look at that splicing in your samples; and you’d already have the data to do so.

 There are many methods for performing an RNA-seq experiment.
 In fact, the techniques are evolving so rapidly it can be difficult to decide which one to use.
 A basic choice is between 1) random-primed cDNA synthesis from double-stranded cDNA or 2) RNA-ligation methods (reviewed and compared in Levin 2010).
-Most people will use the first method and need to make a further choice between a strand-specific protocol and one that is not.
+Most people use the first method and then need to make a further choice between a strand-specific protocol and one that is not.
 The method used most in my lab is Illumina’s TruSeq RNA-seq, which is a random-primed cDNA synthesis non-strand-specific protocol.

 In summary, RNA-seq is still an evolving tool, but is preferable in most instances to microarrays.
 It is more sensitive, more robust and can be more cost effective.
 What RNA-seq projects are you now planning for your project?